awsdocs/aws-kms-developer-guide/doc_source/alias-manage.md

 $ aws kms delete-alias --alias name alias/test-key
 ```

 To verify that the alias is deleted, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.
-The following command use the `--query` parameter in the AWS CLI to get only the `test-key` alias\.
+The following command uses the `--query` parameter in the AWS CLI to get only the `test-key` alias\.
 The empty brackets in the response indicate that the `ListAliases` response didn't include a `test-key` alias\.
 To eliminate the brackets, use the `--output text` parameter and value\.

 ```
 $ aws kms list-aliases --query 'Aliases[?AliasName==`alias/test-key`]'